Local energy estimates for the fractional Laplacian: Finite Element Discretization

 \begin{remark}[sharpness of the $L^2$-estimates] Combining Galerkin orthogonality \eqref{eq:orthogonality} with \eqref{eq:weak_linear}, and applying the Cauchy-Schwarz inequality, we immediately obtain

 from which we deduce that

-If we knew that the error bound \eqref{eq:conv_Hs} were sharp in the sense that $\| u-u_h \|_{\tHs} \simeq h^\alpha |\log h|^{ 1 + \kappa} \| f\|_{L^2(\Omega)}$, a reasonable assumption in practice unless $u \in \mathbb{V}_h$ \cite{lin2014lower}, then we would obtain from \eqref{eq:AN} and \eqref{eq:Schatz}
+If we knew that the error bound \eqref{eq:conv_Hs} were sharp in the sense that $\| u-u_h \|_{\tHs} \simeq h^\alpha |\log h|^{\kappa} \| f\|_{L^2(\Omega)}$, a reasonable assumption in practice unless $u \in \mathbb{V}_h$ \cite{lin2014lower}, then we would obtain from \eqref{eq:AN} and \eqref{eq:Schatz}

 We point out that a similar consideration cannot be made if we inspect weighted estimates.
 Indeed, let us assume $d\ge 2$ and meshes are graded with parameter $\mu = \frac{d}{d-1}$; similar considerations are valid if the meshes are graded differently.
-If \eqref{eq:conv_Hs_graded} were sharp, then we could only deduce
+If \eqref{eq:conv_Hs_graded} were sharp, then we could only deduce (up to logarithmic factors)

-and $\alpha = \min \{ s, 1/2 \} < \frac{d}{2(d-1)}$.
+and $\alpha = \min \{ s, \frac{1}{2} \} < \frac{d}{2(d-1)}$.
 The issue here is that Theorem \ref{T:weighted_regularity} (weighted Sobolev estimate) does not yield a regularity estimate in terms of $L^2$-norms of the data.
-Therefore, we still need to use \eqref{eq:approx_phi}, that is based on the unweighted estimate \eqref{eq:regularity} of Theorem \ref{T:Besov_regularity} (regularity on Lipschitz domains). \end{remark}
+Therefore, we still need to use \eqref{eq:approx_phi} which, in turn, is based on the unweighted estimate \eqref{eq:regularity}, a consequence of Theorem \ref{T:Besov_regularity} (Besov regularity on Lipschitz domains). \end{remark}